How do you say “hello” in Arabic?

 هلا والله hala wallah

-This phrase is mainly used in the Gulf countries, and it’s used by the host, not the guest.
+This traditional Arabic greeting is mainly used in the Gulf countries, and it’s used by the host, not the guest.

 Hala is short for the aforementioned (ahlan) and wallah means “by God”.